We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 - Purchase Organic Wasabina Microgreens and soil from the Home Microgreens Store.

-- If you are using a Home Microgreens Tray, use 2.0-grams of seed.
-If you have another size tray use the microgreen seed calculator in this article to determine how much seed you need.
+- If you are using a Home Microgreens Tray, use 2.0 grams of seed.
+If you have another size tray, use this article’s microgreen seed calculator to determine how much seed you need.

 - Only wet the upper layer of soil and mist the seeds after sowing on top of the soil.